-- Mix Hot Breakfast Bowl, chia seeds and baking powder in a mixing bowl and stir with water to form a dough.
+- Mix Hot Breakfast Bowl (alternatively rice pudding flakes and dried fruits)), chia seeds and baking powder in a mixing bowl and stir with water to form a dough.
 Melt coconut oil in a small saucepan.
 Stir oil and coconut yogurt into batter.

 - Line wells of muffin pan with ramekins.
 Divide batter among ramekins.
 This can be done with an ice cream scoop or two spoons.
 Spread coconut chips on top of muffins and press lightly into batter.
 Bake in preheated oven for about 20 minutes and then let cool.

 After the muffins have cooled down completely, you can store them in an airtight container for up to 4 days - in the refrigerator they will keep for about a week.
 Tip: It's best to place a paper towel at the bottom of the container to prevent the muffins from getting too moist.